matrix-org/dendrite/docs/CONTRIBUTING.md

 checks locally before pushing, fixing errors first.
 This also saves other people time as only so many PRs can be tested at a given time.

-To execute what Buildkite tests, first run `./build/scripts/build-test-lint.sh`; this script will build the code, lint it, and run `go test ./...` with race condition checking enabled.
+To execute what CI tests, first run `./build/scripts/build-test-lint.sh`; this script will build the code, lint it, and run `go test ./...` with race condition checking enabled.
 If something needs to be changed, fix it and then run the script again until it no longer complains.
 Be warned that the linting can take a